Bankoftime/TIME/README.md

 It’s about time
 ~~~

-# The Kingdom of TIME Commencement
+# Kingdom of TIME Commencement

 **In the name of God, Amen.**
 ___